 The Spanish Flu cover up.
 It was the vaccine that killed people.

-"It was a common expression during the war that more soldiers were killed by vaccine shots than by shots from enemy guns." ~ E. McBean

-"Medical historians hae finally come to the reluctant conclusion that the great flu 'epidemic' of 1918 was solely attributable to the widespread use of vaccines.
-It was the first war in which vaccination was compulsory for all servicemen.
-The Boston Herald reported that forty-seven soldiers had been killed by vaccination in one month." ~ Eustace Mullins

-MIRRORED From: The Spanish Flu cover up.
-It was the vaccine that killed people

 FREE email alerts of the most important BANNED videos in the world